We Hold These Truths … Outdoor Display On View Through July 24, 2024

 Declaration of Independence, 1776

-On the north side of the library’s ground floor glass windows (toward Grove Street), all are welcome to visit and see a reproduction of one of the 26 known copies of the historic first printing of the Declaration of Independence.
+On the north side of the library’s ground floor glass windows (toward Grove Street), all wer welcome to visit and see a reproduction of one of the 26 known copies of the historic first printing of the Declaration of Independence.
 Often referred to as the Dunlap Broadside in honor of John Dunlap who printed approximately 200 copies in Philadelphia on July 4, 1776, the broadside was soon distributed throughout the thirteen states to announce the establishment of the new nation.
 (Beinecke 1977 Folio 13)

 Frederick Douglass’s Oration, 1852